xinjianluo/AttackDiffusionModels/README.md

 # Exploring Privacy and Fairness Risks in Sharing Diffusion Models: An Adversarial Perspective

 ## Overview
-This repository contains the code to run the experiments present in this paper: [Exploring Privacy and Fairness Risks in Sharing Diffusion Models: An Adversarial Perspective](https://arxiv.org/abs/2402.18607).
+This repository contains the code to replicate the experiments presented in the paper: [Exploring Privacy and Fairness Risks in Sharing Diffusion Models: An Adversarial Perspective](https://arxiv.org/abs/2402.18607).

 **Remarks:**
-1. This repository includes a functional framework for the property inference attack (PIA) and fairness poisoning attack (FPA) in the paper.
-However, the code for SDEM is not included in this repository as it runs on a separate environment and is not compatible with this repository.
+1. This repository includes a functional framework for the Property Inference Attack (PIA) and Fairness Poisoning Attack (FPA) described in the paper.
+However, the code for SDEM is not included, as it operates in a separate environment and is incompatible with this repository.
-1. Some folders may need to be manually created during running.
-Please follow the error information to create necessary folders.
+1. Some folders may need to be created manually during execution.
+Please follow the error messages to create the required folders.
-1. The authors did not carefully check the correctness of this repository at a new environment, so bugs should be expected.
-If you come across any errors or bugs that cannot be resolved, please contact [the first author](https://xinjianluo.github.io/).
+1. The authors have not thoroughly tested the repository in a new environment, so bugs may be encountered.
+If you encounter errors or issues that cannot be resolved, please contact [the first author](https://xinjianluo.github.io/) for assistance.

 ## How to run
 ### Step 1: Install dependencies
-We suggest creating a new virtual environment in Anaconda and install necessary libs in this environment.
+We suggest creating a new virtual environment using Anaconda and installing necessary libs in this environment.

-The libs include but are not constrained to [CLIP](https://github.com/openai/CLIP), [Mimicry](https://github.com/kwotsin/mimicry/tree/master), and [NPEET](https://github.com/gregversteeg/NPEET).
+Required libraries include, but are not limited to, [CLIP](https://github.com/openai/CLIP), [Mimicry](https://github.com/kwotsin/mimicry/tree/master), and [NPEET](https://github.com/gregversteeg/NPEET).

-### Step 2: Run FPA in
+### Step 2: Run FPA, execute
     main-FPA.py

-### Step 2: Run PIA in
+### Step 2: Run PIA, open and run
     main-PIA.ipynb

 ## Citation
-If you use our results or this codebase in your research, then please cite this paper:
+If you use the results or codebase from this repository in your research, please cite the paper:
 ```
 @article{LuoJWWXO24,
   author       = {Xinjian Luo and